shuhari-io/shuhari-io.github.io/_posts/2014-11-18-fixing-our-development-environment.md

 ## Other Nuisances

 Unfortunately, we're still not quite there yet.
-I ran into a few more hiccups and bugs before our development environment was fully ready.
+I ran into a few more hiccups and bugs ***Such As?
+Teaser*** before our development environment was fully ready.
 I'll talk about some more fixes in my next post.